jarrodmhicks/recipes/content/posts/cornbread-dressing.md

     5. Add 32 oz of broth to the cornbread mixture
     6. Pour cornbread mixture into two pans
     7. Split chicken mixture between the two pans and stir
-    8. Add additional broth to each pan and stir (should be quite wet)
-    9. Bake at 350 degrees for 1 hour
+    8. Bake at 350 degrees for 45 minutes
-    10. Cover with aluminum foil and bake an additional 10 minutes
+    9. Cover with aluminum foil and bake an additional 10 minutes